vermont42/Conjuguer/README.md

 * Internationalize and then localize for French.
 * Add descriptions of tenses.
 * Add a help button to explain endings and stem alterations on the verb-model screen.
 * Add unit tests for non-SwiftUI code.
-There _are_ unit tests for all eighty verb models and for compound tenses.
+There _are_ unit tests for all eighty verb models and for all compound tenses.
 * Ensure that the app takes full advantage of accessibility APIs and features.
 * Hire a designer to create an app icon and other icons.
 * Create a Vapor-based analytics backend and instrument the client.